cooperwooley/parkvision/parking-system/frontend/dashboard/README.md

+To run this dashboard, follow these commands:

+cd dashboard
+npm install
+npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.